nana-khay/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Display Pattern 4
 A script to display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 (17-hidethisword)

+# Letter Only
+A script to display all lines of the file /etc/ssh/sshd_config starting with a letter.
+(18-letteronly)